flathub/flathub/CONTRIBUTING.md

 ### Submitting a new package

-If you are submitting a new package please read the [app submission](https://github.com/flathub/flathub/wiki/App-Submission) and [app requirements](https://github.com/flathub/flathub/wiki/App-Requirements) pages in the wiki.
+If you are submitting a new package please read the [app requirements](https://docs.flathub.org/docs/for-app-authors/requirements) and [app submission](https://docs.flathub.org/docs/for-app-authors/submission) pages.

 Also double-check that your PR is against the `new-pr` branch.